hetalang/heta-specifications/math.md

 The another possible values of double are:
 - `Infinity` which means infinite value.
-- `-Infinity` which negative infinit value.
+- `-Infinity` which negative infinite value.
 - `NaN` which means infinite or negative infinite, i.e. `0/0`.

 ## Pre defined constants